eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	instead of *c*.

 *`iscell(x)`* determines if *x* is a cell array object.
+	A boolean *true* is returned if *x* is a cell array object.
+	Else, return false.

 ####	Cell Array Creation

+A cell array can be created using currently available variables.
+	It can also be created with empty matrices.
+	The empty matrices contained in the cell array can be subsequently filled with data \cite[\S6.2.2, pp. 114]{Eaton2016a}.

 ####	Cell Array of Strings